-Perry said she and her brother, Richard Perry, are two survivors who tried to meet with UBC President Santa Ono on campus last winter after Ono reinstated Furlong’s fundraising speech, but Ono ignored them.
+Perry said she and her brother, Richard Perry, are two survivors who tried to meet with UBC President Santa Ono on campus last winter after Ono reinstated Furlong’s fundraising speech – and claim Ono ignored them.

-She said that led them to conclude UBC “provided non-Indigenous people with a service – that of listening, responding and apologizing, but denied the service to First Nations people,” her complaint states.
+She said that led them to conclude UBC “provided non-Indigenous people with a service – that of listening, responding and apologizing, but denied the service to First Nations people,” her complaint stated.

 Myrtle said that was discriminatory and ignored their rights.

-The Perrys are from Lake Babine First Nation, Burns Lake in northern B.C. where Richard is a hereditary chief.
+The Perrys are from Lake Babine First Nation in northern B.C. where Richard is a hereditary chief.

-Her complaint names Ono, some members of his administration, an instructor and the chair of the university’s board of governors.
+Myrtle’s complaint names Ono, some members of his administration, an instructor, and the chair of the university’s board of governors.

-Myrtle bases her allegations on information made public last April through a Freedom of Information request.
+She bases her allegations on information made public last April through a Freedom of Information (FOI) request.